Compliance, Licensing, and Litigation Defense Across All Regulatory Facets of International Trade

 - Civil and criminal enforcement of sanctions violations, including white collar defense and litigation

-OFAC and Sanctions Practice – Compliance Advisory, Licensing, and Civil & Criminal Defense
+Sanctions & Export Controls Practice – Compliance Advisory, Licensing, Civil & Criminal Defense, and Delisting

-Our lawyers regularly advise a broad spectrum of clients around the world on sanctions compliance and defense.
+Our lawyers regularly advise a broad spectrum of clients around the world on sanctions compliance and defense, an area of increasing importance due to its significant relationship with U.S. national security.
 Our finger is on the pulse of this ever-changing area of law and we represent clients large and small before OFAC regularly.
-The firm’s Managing Partner Farhad Alavi speaks internationally on U.S. sanctions matters, appearing regularly on international media such as the BBC, Al Jazeera and CCTV, and is often quoted in major media outlets such as The New York Times, Los Angeles Times, Financial Times (London), Middle East Economic Digest (MEED), Washington Post, and the Wall Street Journal.
+Partner Farhad Alavi speaks internationally on U.S. sanctions matters, appearing regularly on international media such as the BBC, Al Jazeera and CGTN, and is often quoted in major media outlets such as The New York Times, Los Angeles Times, Financial Times (London), Washington Post, and the Wall Street Journal.